rsonger/software-engineering-lab/_posts/2023-05-17-geometric_transformations.md

 \end{bmatrix} \\
 $$

-In order to do translation calculations, 3D computer graphics always use 4D vectors and matrices in a system called *homogeneous coordinates*.
+3D computer graphics always use 4D vectors and matrices to do 3D calculations.
+This system is called *homogeneous coordinates*.
 When we set the extra dimension equal to $1$, then we get a useful correspondence between the 3D and 4D representatons of the point.
 That is, with 4D point $(x,y,z,w)$ we can divide $x$, $y$, and $z$ by $w$ to get the same point in 3D:
 $$(x/w,y/w,z/w)=(x/1,y/1,z/1)=(x,y,z)$$

 This is called *perspective division* and it provides some unique advantages for calculating the projections of a 3D scene (as we will see later in the section [**Perspective Projection**](#perspective-projection)).

 If we are going to create a homogeneous coordinate system by adding an extra coordinate, then we should review the previous transformations with the new system applied.
-For 2D transformations, $F(\langle x,y \rangle)=\langle a \cdot x+b \cdot y,c \cdot x+d \cdot y \rangle$ becomes $F(\langle x,y,1 \rangle)=\langle a \cdot x+b \cdot y,c \cdot x+d \cdot y,1 \rangle$ with the matrix calculation:
+For 2D transformations, the function $F(\langle x,y \rangle)=\langle a \cdot x+b \cdot y,c \cdot x+d \cdot y \rangle$ becomes $F(\langle x,y,1 \rangle)=\langle a \cdot x+b \cdot y,c \cdot x+d \cdot y,1 \rangle$ and the matrix calculation is,
 $$\begin{bmatrix}
     a & b & 0 \\
     c & d & 0 \\